 ML is fundamentally transforming mobile apps, devices, networks and services by enabling capabilities like computer vision, natural language processing, real-time personalization, enhanced security, autonomous transportation, and much more.

-Looking to the future, the integration of machine learning into the core of mobile technology will only accelerate.
+Looking to the future, the integration of ML into the core of mobile technology will only accelerate.

 5G networks will allow blistering speeds for ML models.
 On-device ML chips will bring new levels of real-time intelligence.